spiral/docs/storage/overview.md

 }
 ```

+As you can see StorageManager provides us ability to get specific bucket, server or object instance or create new one of each.
+Let's try to review buckets functionality first.

 ## Storage Buckets
-StorageManager buckets provides set of operations you might want to consider use in your application:
+StorageManager buckets provides set of operations you might want to consider using in your application, to start let's check `BucketInterface`:

 ```php
 interface BucketInterface